onefoursix/docker-sdc-hdi-ubuntu/README.md

  ## Post-install steps
  The image does not yet come preloaded with the HDI Stage Libs installed, so after SDC is up and running and you can connect to it in a browser, go to the package manager and install the HDP 2.6.2.1-1 Stage Lib

- I hope to add that feature - to automatically install that lib during the build -- sometime soon
+ I hope to add that feature sometime soon